mohdaliiqbal/springxd-docker-blog/README.md

-###Spring-XD Dockerized with 3 commands
+###Spring-XD Docker Composition
 We at EMC and the federation (VMWare/Pivotal) are using Spring XD heavily on some of our large scale big data projects.
-To make it more simpler get up an running with Spring XD I was tasked to write a docker compose based spring xd development setup so that developers can just do *"docker-compose up"* and they are good to go.
+It is very easy to setup Spring XD cluster up and running.
+However, to make it even more simpler to get up an running I was tasked to write a docker compose based spring xd development setup so that developers can just do a *"docker-compose up"* and they are good to go.

 Following URL points to a github project which does exactly that.